suizman/suizman.github.io/content/posts/cyberpunk-your-desktop.md

 color15 #d7d7d5
 ```

-Save the changes, reopen the terminal and you're Kitty is ready to Mew!
+Save the changes, reopen the terminal and your Kitty is ready to Mew!

 ![htop](/img/cyberpunk-your-terminal/htop.png)